TRANSMISSION BASICS

 TRANSMISSION OPERATIONS

-Review of the requirements for coordinating the interconnected grid to meet the reliability/security and economy considerations; the functions of the control center; the impacts of mandatory reliability standards; and, the ERO functions.
+Review of the requirements for the interconnected grid coordination to meet various reliability/security and economy considerations; the functions of the control center; the impacts of mandatory reliability standards; and, the ERO functions.

 GRID INTEGRATION OF RENEWABLE AND DEMAND RESOURCES

-The key obstacles to overcome for the effective integration of renewable generation and demand response resources; current opportunities; major challenges and the way markets and regulation are shaping the various decisions; recent legislation; actual system experiences.
+The key obstacles to overcome for the effective integration of renewable generation and demand response resources; current opportunities; major challenges and the way markets and regulation are shaping the various decisions; recent legislation; role of aggregated distributed energy resources, including storage; and, actual system experiences.

-A hands-on demonstration of the innate complexities of the interconnected transmission grids; examples of constrained systems; interrelationships between market forces and the movement of energy; 2003 megablackout simulation.
+A hands-on demonstration of the innate complexities of the interconnected grids; examples of constrained systems; interrelationships between market forces and the movement of energy; key points on historical blackouts; and the impact of extreme weather events.

-The evolution of electricity markets from bilateral transactions to sophisticated pools; public and private markets; the role of forward markets in risk mitigation; role of financial institutions and hedge funds; credit worthiness standards.
+The evolution of electricity markets to sophisticated pools; public and private markets; the role of forward markets in risk mitigation; role of financial institutions and hedge funds; purchase power agreements; credit worthiness standards.

 ELECTRICITY RESTRUCTURING DEVELOPMENTS AND POLICY

-A review of how the industry got to where it is today, the unbundling of the electric industry, its new structures, and the emergence of transmission as a critically important new business; the new order created by FERC Order Nos.
-888, 889, 890 and 2000; the key RTO issues; FERC directions for electricity market and RTO development; market design issues; Order No. 888 reform; activities mandated by the EPACT 2005, EISA 2007 and ARRA 2009.
+A review of how the industry got to where it is today, the unbundling of the electric power industry, its new structures, and the emergence of transmission as a critically important new business; the new structures created by FERC Order Nos.
+888, 889, 890 and 2000; the key RTO issues; FERC directions for electricity market and RTO development; market design issues; Order No. 888 reform; impacts of net metering activities mandated by the EPACT 2005, EISA 2007 and ARRA 2009.

 MARKET MONITORING